jpearce-datahub/phishing-ml-project/README.md

-# Product Threat-Intelligence Metrics Platform

-A comprehensive, production-ready analytics engineering project demonstrating end-to-end data pipeline capabilities from ingestion to ML to dashboards.

 ## Project Overview

 This platform ingests phishing threat intelligence data, transforms it through a dimensional model, trains ML models for threat detection, and exposes metrics through APIs and dashboards.
-Built to mirror real-world security SaaS analytics engineering workflows.

 ## Architecture